fraziphy/heterogeneous_synaptic_homeostasis/README.md

 - _NUMERICAL_SIMULATION.py_
 - _functions_analysis.py_
 - _ANALYSIS_MPI.py_
-- _NUMERICAL_SIMULATION.py_
 - _PLOT_FIGURES.py_

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------

-_model_parameters_functions.py_ is aimed to assign the model parameters and definne the functions regarding numerical integrations.
+**_model_parameters_functions.py_** is aimed to assign the model parameters and definne the functions regarding numerical integrations.
 Python requirements:
 - numpy

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------

-_NUMERICAL_SIMULATION.py_ is aimed to impliment the numerical integrations for a given set of variables.
+**_NUMERICAL_SIMULATION.py_** is aimed to impliment the numerical integrations for a given set of variables.
 There are eight argument necessary to privide as:
 - DIR: The directory of the repository on the machine,
 - MPF.beta_ampa_intra: The values for synaptic upscaling of intra-synaptic connections
 - MPF.beta_ampa_input: The values for synaptic upscaling of synaptic connections where stimulus is applied